Grounds For Harassment Lawsuit

 • This conduct is severe or pervasive enough to make a work environment that a person would consider hostile, abusive, or intimidating.

-Annoyances, petty slights, or isolated incidents will not at the level of illegality.
-To be unlawful, this conduct must create a workplace that feels intimidating, hostile or offensive to reasonable people.
+Annoyances, petty slights, or isolated incidents will not be at the level of illegality.
+To be unlawful, this conduct must create a workplace that feels intimidating, hostile, or offensive to reasonable people.

 If you are suing for harassment, make sure the offensive may include offensive jokes, epithets or name-calling, slurs, physical assaults, threats, intimidation, ridicule, mockery, insults, offensive object or pictures, and many more.
-Offensive conducts are not limited to this list.
+Improper conduct is not limited to this list.

 It may occur in multiple circumstances, including these;